 Searchandising (Search Merchandising): What It Is?

 Searchandising is a relatively new term, which emerged together with the rapid improvement of eCommerce search solutions.
-In this article, we cover what it is, why it is important, and how to earn more by using advanced search merchandising techniques.
+This article covers what it is, why it is important, and how to earn more by using advanced search merchandising techniques.

 Imagine for a moment that you owned a brick-and-mortar retail store.
 You’ve got some languishing inventory that you need to move quickly, and you’re not afraid to slap on some discounts and make the items more noticeable to customers from the moment they walk in.